smantic/blog/content/posts/context.md

 }
 ```
 Sometimes you are working with a process spawned by a http server.
-In this case, generally we get the context attached to the  http request since we are handling the request in a newly spawned thread.
+In this case, we get the context attached to the http request since we are handling the request in a newly spawned thread.
-We then pass that to functions that the http handler calls.
+We then pass that context to functions that the http handler calls.

 ```go
 func (h *Handler) Handle(w http.ResponseWriter, r *http.Request){